Foadsf/heedless-gpu-controller/README.md

 2. **Configure Environment:**
-* Run these commands to save your credentials permanently to your shell configuration (replace values with the text from your file):
+* Run these commands to save your credentials permanently (replace values with text from your file):

 ```bash